billvaglienti/ProtoGen/README.md

 - `-dbc <file>` specifies a file for the output of DBC formatted documentation for CAN bus description.
 If `-dbc file` is not specified dbc output will not be generated.
 Only packets with the `dbc="true"` attribute will generate DBC outputs.

-- `-dbcid <ID>` specifies a base ID value to use for the DBC messages.
+- `-dbctxid <ID>` specifies a base ID value to use for the DBC messages with the dbctx attribute set.
 The actual ID of each message comes from the base ID and the packet type.
 Set the MSB for extended identifiers (e.g. 0x9F000000 is extended identifier 0x1F000000).

+- `-dbcrxid <ID>` specifies a base ID value to use for the DBC messages with the dbcrx attribute set.
+The actual ID of each message comes from the base ID and the packet type.
+Set the MSB for extended identifiers (e.g. 0x9E000000 is extended identifier 0x1E000000).

 - `-dbcshift <shift>` specifies a left shift value to use for generating the ID of the DBC messages.
 The actual ID of each message comes from the base ID ORed with the packet type left shifted by this amount.